Translate

 The school did not announce its ending.

-For ten years, the school had been a complete world.
 Now it revealed its true shape…finite, contained, ending at Class Tenth.

 Kamal learned this not through announcement, but through absence.